hgoldfish/qtnetworkng/docs/references.rst

     This function returns true if the connection is established.

-.. function:: bool close()
+.. method:: bool close()

     Close the socket.

-.. function:: bool listen(int backlog)
+.. method:: bool listen(int backlog)

     The socket is set to listening mode.
 You can use ``accept()`` to get new client request later.
 The meaning of parameter ``backlog`` is platform-specific, refer to ``man listen`` please.

-.. function:: bool setOption(SocketOption option, const QVariant &value)
+.. method:: bool setOption(SocketOption option, const QVariant &value)

     Set the given ``option`` to the value described by ``value``.